EDUCBA

 Z Score Example 1-1

-Now for calculating Z Score, we need to find out the Mean and standard deviation of the given dataset in excel.
+Now for calculating Z Score, we need to find out the Mean and standard deviation of the given dataset in Excel.

 Mean (or Average) calculation:

-For finding the average, follow the below steps:
+To find the average, follow the below steps:

 Step 1 – Go to the Formulas tab.
-Click on More Functions options under the Functions Library section.
+Click on the More Functions options under the Functions Library section.

 Z Score Example 1-2